Medically reviewed by Drugs.com. Last updated on Mar 29, 2020.

 • Accidental opioid overdose: Patients who had been treated with naltrexone may respond to lower opioid doses than previously used.
 This could result in potentially life-threatening opioid intoxication.
 Patients should be aware that they may be more sensitive to lower doses of opioids after naltrexone treatment is discontinued, after a missed dose, or near the end of the dosing interval.
 Warn patients that any attempt to overcome opioid blockade during naltrexone therapy, could potentially lead to fatal opioid overdose; the opioid competitive receptor blockade produced by naltrexone is potentially surmountable in the presence of large amounts of opioids.

-• Acute opioid withdrawal: May precipitate symptoms of acute withdrawal in opioid-dependent patients, including pain, hypertension, sweating, agitation, and irritability; in neonates: shrill cry, failure to feed.
+• Acute opioid withdrawal: May precipitate symptoms of acute withdrawal in patients with opioid use disorder, including pain, hypertension, sweating, agitation, and irritability; in neonates: shrill cry, failure to feed.

 • Eosinophilic pneumonia: Cases of eosinophilic pneumonia have been reported and should be considered in patients presenting with progressive hypoxia and dyspnea.